wagtail/rfcs/text/045-workflow.md

 #### ``start(workflow_state)``

-This is called when the task is started in a workflow.

-This is responsible for creating an instance of ``TaskState``, which itself could be customised per task type.
+This method is called when the task is started in a workflow.
+It is responsible for creating an instance of ``TaskState``, which itself could be customised per task type.

+This method can be overridden per task-type allowing custom logic to be inserted.
+Examples of how this could be customised include:

+ - Sending an email notification
+ - Triggering an external review service
+ - Skipping the task

+The ``workflow_state`` can be used to find results of previous tasks allowing the skipping feature to be used to support basic branching.
+For example, the following tasks could be set up:

+ Choose Review Type => Review Type A => Review Type B

+The first task requires a user to select the review type to use.
+When this is selected, this would be saved in the ``TaskState`` object for the "Choose Review Type" task.

+The "Review Type A" and "Review Type B" tasks would override the ``.start()`` method and check whether their review type was selected by the user in the first task and skip to the next task if not.

 #### ``get_action_menu_items(workflow_state, task_state)``